 - 7.1.
 The restoration programme of Harlow Town Park was completed in 2016.
 In July 2019, Harlow Town Park received the fourth Green Flag Awards in a row and Parndon Wood Nature Reserve won its eleventh Green Flag in a row.
 Green Flag Awards is the mark of a quality park or green space. - 7.2.
 In Harlow there is 640 hectares of Green Belt, which remain unchanged in 2017-18.
 As part of the evidence base for the Harlow Local Development Plan a review to assess the function of the Green Belt against National Guidance was undertaken.
 This is available on the Council's website.
 The Green Belt Review has demonstrated that the Council has considered all options for accommodating the district's housing needs as set out in the Harlow Local Development Plan.
 To assist in meeting the Council's housing requirement, 130 hectares of Green Belt that was not meeting the Green Belt purposes has been released from the Green Belt and allocated for housing in the Pre-Submission Harlow Local Development Plan.
-A further 173 hectares of Green Belt land which was also not fulfilling the Green Belt purposes has been released from the Green Belt and re-designated as Green Wedge or Green Finger.
+A further 173 hectares of Green Belt land which was also not fulfilling the Green Belt purposes has been released from the Green Belt purposes has been released for fulfilling the Green Belt purposes has been released from the Green Belt purposes has been released for fulfilling the Green Belt purposes has been released for fulfilling the Green Belt purposes has been released from the Green Belt purposes has been released for fulfilling the Green Belt purposes has been released from the Green Belt and re-designated as Green Wedge or Green Finger.